All Episodes

 Well, this is shaping up to be pretty interesting here, folks.

-Yet Senator Spector is preparing to team up with uh Senator Schumer to have an in-depth investigation of what it is that James Dobson knows that nobody else knows.
+Yet, Senator Specter is preparing to team up with Senator Schumer to have an in-depth investigation of what it is that James Dobson knows that nobody else knows because they're going to get to the bottom of this.

-This is heating up, folks.
+Gee, this is heating up, folks.

-Great to have you with us, and we're back for a full week of broadcast excellence.
+And we're back for a full week of Broadcast Excellence.

-I am Rush Limbaugh, America's anchor man, and we are ready to go with broadcast excellence for three hours at 800-282-2882.
+I am Rush Limbaugh, America's anchorman, and we are ready to go with Broadcast Excellence for three hours at 800-282-2882.

 The email address is rush at EIBNet.com.

-Here's the audio sound bite.
+Here's the audio soundbite.

 Let's start with Dobson himself.